Industry in Brazil: Mineral extraction

 In steel industry, Brazilian crude steel production was 32.2 million tons in 2019.
 Minas Gerais accounted for 32.3% of the volume produced in the period, with 10.408 million tons.
 The other largest steel centers in Brazil in 2019 were: Rio de Janeiro (8.531 million tons), Espírito Santo (6.478 million tons) and São Paulo (2.272 million tons).
 National production of rolled products was 22.2 million tons, and that of semi-finished products for sales totaled 8.8 million tons.
-Exports reached 12.8 million tons, or US $7.3 billion.
+Exports reached 12.8 million tons, or US$7.3 billion.
 Among the largest steel companies in the Southeast are Gerdau, CSN, Ternium Brasil, Usiminas and Aperam South America.

 Klabin Technology complex in Telêmaco Borba.

 Paper and cellulose

 In the paper and cellulose sector, Brazilian pulp production was 19.691 million tons in 2019.
-The country exported US $7.48 billion in pulp this year, with US $3.25 billion going to China.
-Brazilian forest-based industry exports totaled US $9.7 billion (US $7.48 billion in cellulose, US $2 billion in paper, and US $265 million in wood panels).
+The country exported US$7.48 billion in pulp this year, with US$3.25 billion going to China.
+Brazilian forest-based industry exports totaled US$9.7 billion (US$7.48 billion in cellulose, US$2 billion in paper, and US$265 million in wood panels).
 Paper production reached 10.535 million tons in 2019, with the country exporting 2.163 million tons.
 In 2016, the paper and cellulose industry in the South of the country represented 33% of the national total.
-That year, Paraná led the nation in the production of roundwood (mainly eucalyptus) for the pulp and paper industry, with 15.9 million m³.
+That year, Paraná led the nation in the production of roundwood (mainly eucalyptus) for the pulp and paper industry, with 15.9 million m^{3}.
 Brazil was the second-largest producer of cellulose globally and the eighth in paper production.
 The city that most produced these woods in Brazil was Telêmaco Borba (PR), and the 5th largest was Ortigueira (PR).

-Espírito Santo stands out in this sector. n 2018, US $920 million worth of cellulose was traded in the foreign market, making it the third strongest Espírito Santo product in the export balance.
-In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were Paraná (15.9 million m³), São Paulo (14.7 million m³), Bahia (13.6 million m³), Mato Grosso do Sul (9.9 million m³), and Minas Gerais (7.8 million m³).
-Together, they accounted for 72.7% of the national production of 85.1 million m³.
-Espírito Santo, in ninth place, had a production of 4.1 million m³.
+Espírito Santo stands out in this sector. n 2018, US$920 million worth of cellulose was traded in the foreign market, making it the third strongest Espírito Santo product in the export balance.
+In 2016, the top five states producing logs for paper and cellulose (mainly eucalyptus) were Paraná (15.9 million m^{3}), São Paulo (14.7 million m^{3}), Bahia (13.6 million m^{3}), Mato Grosso do Sul (9.9 million m^{3}), and Minas Gerais (7.8 million m^{3}).
+Together, they accounted for 72.7% of the national production of 85.1 million m^{3}.
+Espírito Santo, in ninth place, had a production of 4.1 million m^{3}.
 São Mateus, in the North of Espírito Santo, was the best-placed city in the Southeast, ranking as the sixth largest producer of roundwood for paper and cellulose in the country.
 The ten largest producing municipalities accounted for 22.9% of the country's production, including Telêmaco Borba (PR), Três Lagoas (MS), Caravelas (BA), Mucuri (BA), Ortigueira (PR), São Mateus (ES), Dom Eliseu (PR), Nova Viçosa (BA), Water Clara (MS), and Ribas do Rio Pardo (MS).